How Anthropic Teams Use Claude Code

 Repository context

-- Claude Code should prefer existing service boundaries over new abstractions.
+- Prefer existing service boundaries over new abstractions.

 - Before editing shared interfaces, inspect callers and tests.

-- Do not introduce new package managers, frameworks, or background services without asking.
+- Do not add package managers, frameworks, or background services without asking.

 Allowed workflow